An inspiring path, a unique experience

 Christelle Paré (PhD Urban studies, 2016)

-Independant researcher and teacher at École nationale de l'humour
+Independent researcher and teacher at École nationale de l’humour

 She believes that her ability to take a global perspective on the humour industry comes from her training at INRS, where she was taught the importance of a good conceptual framework.

 Jonathan Denis-Jacob (M.Sc.
-Urban studies, 2011)
+Urban Studies, 2011)

-Director and head of Advisory services, Colliers International
+Director and Head of Advisory services, Colliers International

 To him, studying at INRS is the equivalent of “having a full-time research job.”
 The many opportunities for collaboration in research projects with different agencies, the federal government, or the city of Montréal in parallel with his thesis project, provided “the best preparation” possible for the job market.